 This data, which is collected from the Census Bureau's American Community Survey (ACS) measures the percentage of children under the age of 18 who live with their own single parent in either a family or subfamily.
-From 2005 to 2013, there has been a gradual increase in the percent of children in single parent households in Connecticut.
+From 2005 to 2014, there has been a gradual increase in the percent of children in single parent households in Connecticut.
+All races saw an increase except for Black children, whose population experienced a 1% point decline.
 Single parent households are most prevalent in Connecticut's cities.
 Hartford, New Haven, Waterbury, Bridgeport, and New Britain have been ranked amongst the top 101 cities in the U.S. with the highest percentage of single-parent households.
 These rankings align with data that shows Hispanic and African American children are more likely to live in single-parent households (and more likely to live in larger cities) than their White No-Hispanic counterparts.

 According to Kids Count Data Center, "Children growing up in single-parent families typically do not have the same economic or human resources available as those growing up in two-parent families."
 These economic hardships and a lack of comparable resources subsequently have a significant impact on the quality of parenting and exposure to certain stressors.
-These impacts have been linked in regularly published studies to single-parent children engaging in more risky behavior, including sexual intercourse, drug/alcohol use, fights or carrying a weapon to school, and feelings of depression or hopelessness
+These impacts have been linked in regularly published studies to single-parent children engaging in more risky behavior, including sexual intercourse, drug/alcohol use, fights or carrying a weapon to school, and feelings of depression or hopelessness.